Self-image: Poor self-image

 Poor self-image may be the result of accumulated criticisms that the person collected as a child which have led to damaging their own view of themselves.
-Children in particular are vulnerable to accepting negative judgments from authority figures because they have yet to develop competency in evaluating such reports.
+Children in particular are vulnerable to accepting negative judgments from authority figures because they have yet to develop competency in evaluating such comments.
 Also, adolescents are highly targeted to suffer from poor body-image issues.
 Individuals who already exhibit a low sense of self-worth may be vulnerable to develop social disorders.

 Negative self-images can arise from a variety of factors.
 A prominent factor, however, is personality type.
 Perfectionists, high achievers and those with "type A" personalities seem to be prone to having negative self-images.
 This is because such people constantly set the standard for success high above a reasonable, attainable level.
 Thus, they are constantly disappointed in this "failure."

 Another factor that contributes to a negative self-image is the beauty values of the society in which a person lives.
 In the American society, a popular beauty ideal is a slimness.
 Oftentimes, girls believe that they do not measure up to society's "thin" standards, which leads to their having a negative self-image.